 Engage Your People Now

 Sales leaders want to work with people who love their jobs and welcome inspiration and growth.
-You can find those people, if you don’t already have them, and you can move your whole team upward by surrounding them with the safety, meaning, and capacity they need to excel at their jobs.
+You can find those people, and you can move your whole team upward by surrounding them with the safety, meaning, and capacity they need to excel at their jobs.